DanielaDoesCode/DanielaDoesCode/README.md

 - 👋 Hi, I’m @DanielaDoesCode
-- 👀 I’m interested in gaming, anime and tech
+- 👀 I’m interested in cybersecurity, gaming, and anime
-- 🌱 I’m currently learning HTML/CSS/Javascript and Java
+- 🌱 I’m currently learning Python and ShellCoding
-- :computer: currently coding my own website
+- :computer: currently working on an app using the Spotify API
 - 📫 How to reach me -> github and linkedin (www.linkedin.com/in/daniela-camarinha-abb485242)